Luosto Finnish Log Cabin Taster Week

 Adult price based on a minimum of 2 adults sharing a cabin.
 Child price based on children (5-12 years) sharing with 2 adults (extra beds)

 Next season’s pre-sale dates and prices

 To secure your holiday for next season, you can make a pre-sale booking and fix the price of your trip at the pre-sale price displayed below.
-Simply by paying an initial deposit of £50pp, you will protect yourself from any package price increases.
+Simply by paying a deposit of £400pp, you will protect yourself from any package price increases.
 The departure dates and itineraries remain preliminary and we will contact you when the final dates and itineraries are confirmed, you will then have 14 days to decide if you would like to go ahead.
-A further deposit payment of £350pp is due by 01 April 2019 or at the time of us confirming the trip details to you, whichever is sooner.
-If you decide not to travel, we will refund your initial £50pp payment.
 We reserve the right to charge supplements where there are significant changes to an itinerary or increases in flight costs.
 Any non-package rates remain subject to change.

 Sat 28 Dec 2019

 to Sat 04 Jan 2020

 |Adult price (per person): £2415.00||Child (5 - 12): £1600.00||Enquire|

 to Sat 15 Feb 2020